Independent Security and Risk Advisors

 How is your duress system performing?
 Take this quick test

-This month the Matryx checklist-image-730x410team has been busy undertaking security risk assessments.
+This month the Matryx team has been busy undertaking security risk assessments.
 Security risk assessments are a big part of our role as independent security advisers as they allow us to determine the risk profile of a building.
 Once we know that, we can determine the appropriate security treatments and make our recommendations to the client.

 Duress systems have featured heavily in each of the risk assessments we have completed recently.
 The common factor with all of them has been how poorly they have been considered before being implemented.
 And this is a real concern.